thin-edge/thin-edge.io/docs/src/install/index.md

 #### Installing and updating using a package manager

-Once you have the repository setup, you can install the **tedge-full** virtual package which will automatically pull in all of the thin-edge.io packages.
+Once you have the repository setup, you can install the **tedge-full** virtual package which will automatically pull in all of the %%te%% packages.
 This makes it easier to install and update in the future, as you only have to type in one package name, `tedge-full`.

 ```sh tab={"label":"Debian/Ubuntu"}
 sudo apt-get update